Trucking Insurance Requirements

 Even if the trucking company admits their driver was at fault, they will likely dispute the severity of your injuries.
 We may need to hire life care planners, vocational experts, medical experts and economists to demonstrate the nature and extent of your injuries so that you are adequately compensated for your losses.

-If you or a loved one has been injured in a truck accident, put our experienced team of truck lawyers to work for you.
-Call 615-742-4880 or toll-free at 866.812.8787 or contact us online.
+If you or a loved one has been injured in a truck accident, put our award-winning team of truck lawyers to work for you.
+Contact us online or call us at

 Other Truck Accident Information: